Case study - Zen Electron

 Welcome to Zen Electron

-To further our learning on Prices, we are going to spend time with a case study featuring Zen Electron, a leader in the Australian electronics and appliance market.
-Let's first examine Zen Electron’s business structure and pricing needs, then explore how Composable Commerce can address those requirements.
+This module features a case study on Zen Electron, a leader in the Australian electronics and appliance market.
+Let's first examine Zen Electron's business structure and pricing needs, then explore how Composable Commerce can address those requirements.

 Zen Electron operates extensively in Australia and New Zealand, serving its customers through two distinct brands: Electronics High Tech and Zenith Living.
-While each brand maintains its unique identity, they share technological solutions and product catalogs, creating complex pricing challenges that require tailored strategies.
+While each brand maintains its unique identity, the two brands share technological solutions and product catalogs, creating complex pricing challenges that require tailored strategies.

 Brand profiles